NCAD LOGO

 Media

-In Fine Art Media you are encouraged to develop your ideas through hands-on making in the video and photography studios, the computer lab and project space, as well as in your own studio base.
-You will work with lecturers and technicians who have a deep knowledge of these areas, and the enthusiasm to help you develop the skills and insights you need to move towards a career in art or a related area.
+In Fine Art Media you are encouraged to bring your existing skills and interests together with new ways of working.
+We support you in developing your ideas through hands-on making in photography, video, animation, sound, physical computing, 3D modelling and virtual reality.
+You work with lecturers and technicians who have a deep knowledge of these areas, and the enthusiasm to help you build the skills and insights you need as you move towards a career in art or a related area.

-Media emphasises three main areas of art making:
+Media emphasises four main areas of art making:

 What will I study?